Regional Parks Equity Toolkit

 The Council will use the equity toolkit to help guide decisions about future projects and policy directions.
 It includes a series of questions on the application that partner agencies submit to the Council for grant funds.

-The Metropolitan Parks and Open Space Commission (MPOSC) and the Council will use the toolkit to guide decision-making about grant funds to local parks implementing agencies beginning in the fall of 2016.
-The questions in the toolkit help MPOSC and the Council identify:
+The Metropolitan Parks and Open Space Commission (MPOSC) and the Met Council use the toolkit to guide decision-making about grant funds to local parks implementing agencies.
+The questions in the toolkit help us identify:

 Populations currently underserved by the regional parks system